 A Georgia native, Allie earned a B.A. in political science from the University of Georgia.
 She has over 15 years of experience working in public policy, first as a lobbyist for UPS in Washington, D.C., then returning to Atlanta and founding Georgia Watch, the state’s only consumer watchdog organization.

 In 2009, she joined former Lt.
 Gov. Pierre Howard at the Georgia Conservancy as its senior vice president.
 Allie and the Trustees of the Ray C. Anderson Foundation partnered with Georgia Tech and the Georgia Conservancy on a “net zero highway” feasibility study for the project that would become The Ray.

 Allie lives in Serenbe, near The Ray, with her husband Giff and twin sons Wyatt and Gifford.

 John Picard is Vice President of The Ray and an Advisory Board Member for the Ray C. Anderson Foundation.

 John understood the “internet of things” long before connectivity became the driver that it is today.
 Celebrated for his keen understanding of the innovative principles of natural systems designs, John connects visionary thinking with emerging technologies to drive successful projects for corporations, commercial buildings, college campuses, and even entire towns.

-Harriet Langford is President of The Ray, and Trustee of the Ray C. Anderson Foundation.
+Harriet Anderson Langford is the Founder and President of The Ray and a Trustee of the Ray C. Anderson Foundation.